 Twitter data can help researchers understand how communities form and change over time.
 The 1 October Collection contains powerful stories that show how the Las Vegas community came together as Twitter users around the globe watched and waited for answers.
 I look forward to seeing the innovative ways departments across campus use this dataset to help further document and analyze the resiliency displayed by our city during one of its darkest moments

-Through a series of tutorials, UNLV libraries is working to make the 1 October Twitter Collection accessible to researchers across a diverse range of disciplines.
-You can access the publicly available dataset here.
-UNLV students, staff, and faculty can access the private dataset here.
-The first tutorial in the 1 October Twitter Collection series can be found here.
+Through a series of tutorials, University libraries is working to make the 1 October Twitter Collection accessible to researchers across a diverse range of disciplines.
+You can access the publicly available dataset.
+UNLV students, staff, and faculty can access the private dataset.
+Access the first tutorial in the 1 October Twitter Collection series.